isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-i-found-a-scorpion-in-my-house-are-there-more.markdown

----
+ï»¿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: I Found a Scorpion in My House!
 Are There More
-$12025-05-19T00:00:00+00:00
 categories:
 - Drains
 - Guide
 tags: []
 slug: /i-found-a-scorpion-in-my-house-are-there-more/
-$12025-05-19T00:00:00+03:00
 ---

 Scorpions are a pest that will come out regularly in the desert areas of the United States (especially the southwestern regions).
 **So, we just today found such a scorpion in our neighbor's house.
-So I'm wondering if there could be more around. ** **My answer is that this will depend on the location and region that you found this scorpion  - which means where you live. **
+So I'm wondering if there could be more around.Â ** **My answer is that this will depend on the location and region that you found this scorpion  - which means where you live.Â **
 Related:
 [Pest Control Services Near Me](https://pestpolicy.com/pest-control-near-me/)
 ## Details: I Found One Scorpion In My House?
 Could There Be More?